 Households Ownership of Desktop or Laptop Computer

-Of the total population of households in the Awutu Senya District, only 3.1 percent, representing 643 households own desktop or laptop computers.
+Table 5.2 also shows the proportion of households owning desktop or laptop computers in the District.
+Of the total population of households in the Awutu Senya West District, only 3.1 percent, representing 643 households own desktop or laptop computers.
 Out of that total, 4.0 percent of households in the District representing 500 households are headed by males compared to 1.6 percent headed by females.

-There are 12,312 housing units in the District.
+Table 8.1 presents the stock of houses and number of households by locality of residence.
+The table shows that there are 12,312 housing units in the District.
 This is about 3.6 percent of the total number of houses in Central Region.
 There are 4,157 houses in the urban areas and 8,155 houses in the rural areas altogether housing 20,955 households with an average of 1.7 households per house.
 This is slightly less than the average households per house in the Region and Country.
-The average number of people in a house in the Awutu Senya District is 7.1.
+The average number of people in a house in the Awutu Senya West District is 7.1.
 This is below the national average of 7.4 but higher than the regional average of 6.4.
 The average household size in the District is 4.1 which is also less than the regional average of 4.2 and the national average of 4.5.

 Type of dwelling, holding and tenancy arrangement